Rachid-Koucha/crtn/README.md

 chmod 644  ${FILE}
 [...]
 ```
-Use following to list the files for an INSTALLED package:
+To list the files for an INSTALLED package:
 ```
 $ rpm -ql crtn
 ```
-Use following to list the files in a package file:
+To list the files in a package file:
 ```
-$ rpm -ql crtn-0.1.0-1.x86_64.rpm
+$ rpm -ql crtn-0.1.1-1.x86_64.rpm
 ```
-The required package list of an RPM file could be printed with:
+The required package list of an _rpm_ file could be printed with:
 ```
-$ rpm -qp --requires crtn-0.1.0-1.x86_64.rpm
+$ rpm -qp --requires crtn-0.1.1-1.x86_64.rpm
 ```
 ### <a name="Notes_deb"></a>4.7 Notes about DEB package

-Use the following to get information on a package file:
+To get information on a package file:
 ```
-$ dpkg --info crtn_0.1.0_amd64.deb
+$ dpkg --info crtn_0.1.1_amd64.deb
 [...]
  Package: crtn
- Version: 0.1.0
+ Version: 0.1.1
  Section: devel
  Priority: optional
  Architecture: amd64